YongshuoLiu/github.io/_projects/seti-ml.md

 The main language used in this project is python. the libraries used are [sklearn](https://scikit-learn.org/stable/)(LinearSVC, Decision Tree, Random Forest) and [Keras](https://keras.io/)(FCN, 1D CNN)

-If you are interested in this project, you can click [here](https://github.com/Hu1haoZhang/hu1haozhang.github.io/blob/main/assets/img/ResearchPoster_5680.png) to view the project poster.